HubTou/PyLists4C/DOC.md

 If you have only installed the library in your user account, you have to add the following in your makefiles:
 * -I$(HOME)/include in the CFLAGS definition
-* -L$(HOME)/lib in the LDFLAGS definition
+* -L$(HOME)/lib in the LDFLAGS definition (before the -l option)

-And also to add the following in your shell startup execution script (.profile, .bash_profile, etc.):
+And also to add the following in your shell startup execution script (.profile, .bash_profile, etc.) and in your current shell instance:
 ```bash
 export LD_LIBRARY_PATH=${HOME}/lib:${LD_LIBRARY_PATH}
 ```

-### Using the dynamic version
+By default the dynamic version of the library will be used.

-:construction: TODO
+If you want the static version instead, you have to add the following in your makefiles:
+* -static in the LDFLAGS definition

 # Data structures
 ## Glossary and conventions